opensvc/docs.opensvc.com/source/agent.service.orchestration.rst

 Orchestration
 -------------

-The parameter :kw:`DEFAULT.orchestrate` is used to specify the daemon behaviour regarding service orchestration, which by default, does not orchestrate service.
+The :kw:`DEFAULT.orchestrate` keyword specifies the daemon behaviour regarding service start orchestration, which is not enabled by default.

 Possible values: